By Stephanie Smith

 If your BMI is between 18.5-24.9: Your BMI is considered normal.
 This healthy weight helps reduce your risk of serious health conditions and means you’re close to your fitness goals.

-If your BMI is above 30: Your BMI is considered overweight.
+If your BMI is between 25-29.9: Your BMI is considered overweight.
 Being overweight may increase your risk of cardiovascular disease.
-Consider making lifestyle changes through healthy eating and fitness to improve your health.
-Our Couch to 5K training plan is a great place to start.
+Consult with your healthcare provider and consider making lifestyle changes through healthy eating and fitness to improve your health.

 Now that you know your body mass index you are one step closer to mastering your overall health.
 Find out how to understand your BMI and what workouts can help you reach your goal.